Adult Reconstruction Fellowship

 Assistant Professor of Orthopaedics

-Assistant Professor of Orthopedic Surgery at the Warren Alpert Medical School of Brown University and partner at University Orthopedics, Dr. Derek Jenkins is a Fellowship-Trained Orthopaedic Surgeon actively involved in teaching with the Adult Reconstruction Fellowship, Orthopaedic Surgery Residency, and Brown Medical Students.
+Assistant Professor of Orthopedics at the Alpert Medical School of Brown University and partner at University Orthopedics, Dr. Derek Jenkins is a Fellowship-Trained Orthopaedic Surgeon actively involved in teaching with the Adult Reconstruction Fellowship, Orthopaedics Residency, and Brown Medical Students.
 He is an expert in hip and knee joint preservation, partial and total joint replacement, and complex reconstructive revision surgeries.
 He has a particular interest in the utilization of advanced surgical techniques and technology including the direct anterior approach for hip replacements and the planning and performance of complex revision surgeries to fix failed joint replacements or severe deformities.
 An attending consultant in the Division of Adult Reconstruction, he operates at The Lifespan Total Joint Replacement Center at The Miriam Hospital and Rhode Island Hospital.

-He completed subspecialty fellowship training in Adult Reconstruction of the Hip and Knee at the Mayo Clinic in Rochester, MN, following his Orthopedic Surgery Residency at Lenox Hill Hospital in New York City.
+He completed subspecialty fellowship training in Adult Reconstruction of the Hip and Knee at the Mayo Clinic in Rochester, MN, following his Orthopedic Residency at Lenox Hill Hospital in New York City.
 He is a graduate of Dartmouth Medical School as well as Dartmouth College, where he graduated with honors degrees in Engineering and Biology.

 Dr. Jenkins’ research interests incorporate Engineering and Medicine and he is currently the principal investigator in multiple Institutional Research Review Board Approved studies examining surgical and engineering outcomes and promising new advances in the clinical treatment of arthritis.
 He is a member of the American Academy of Orthopaedic Surgeons, the American Association of Hip and Knee Surgeons, reviews research articles for scholarly publications, and has been published in the Journal of Bone and Joint Surgery and presented research at Orthopaedic Society Meetings at the National and International levels.